-Except for certain contracts entered into in the ordinary course of business of the Company, the contracts described below are the only contracts entered into by the Company during 2019 (or prior to 2019 in the case of contracts that are still in effect) that are material to the Company:
+Except for certain contracts entered into in the ordinary course of business of the Company, the contracts described below are the only contracts entered into by the Company during 2020 (or prior to 2020 in the case of contracts that are still in effect) that are material to the Company:

 - (a) 2024 Note Indenture: dated November 27, 2019, among the Company and Deutsche Bank Trust Company, as trustee.
-See "General Description of Capital Structure 2024 Notes". - (b) Debenture Indenture (as defined herein): dated June 2, 2017, among the Company and TSX Trust Company as trustee.
-See "General Description of Capital Structure Debentures". - (c) Credit Facility Agreement: dated October 20, 2017, as amended by a first amending agreement dated November 1, 2017, a second amending agreement dated June 20, 2018, a third amending agreement dated December 11, 2018, a fourth amending agreement dated February 12, 2019, a fifth amending agreement dated September 3, 2019, and a sixth amending agreement dated October 29, 2019, among a Canadian chartered bank, as agent, one of its affiliates as sole lead arranger and sole bookrunner and a syndicate of Canadian chartered banks and other financial institutions, as lenders.
-See "General Development of the Business (3-year History) Capital Raised to Support the Growth of easyfinancial".
+See "General Description of Capital Structure 2024 Notes". - (b) Credit Facility Agreement: dated October 20, 2017, as amended by a first amending agreement dated November 1, 2017, a second amending agreement dated June 20, 2018, a third amending agreement dated December 11, 2018, a fourth amending agreement dated February 12, 2019, a fifth amending agreement dated September 3, 2019, a sixth amending agreement dated October 29, 2019, a seventh amending agreement dated April 7, 2020, an eighth amending agreement dated September 11, 2020, and a ninth amending agreement dated November 25, 2020, among a Canadian chartered bank, as agent, one of its affiliates as sole lead arranger and sole bookrunner and a syndicate of Canadian chartered banks and other financial institutions, as lenders.
+See "General Development of the Business (3-year History) Amendments to Credit Facility; Increase to Credit Facility".